 How to Soundproof an Apartment

 We have multiple options when it comes to soundproofing an apartment.
-We can renovate or undertake basic remodelling jobs to try and prevent noise from entering the home – both of which are costly and messy jobs to undertake.
+We can renovate or undertake basic remodeling jobs to try and prevent noise from entering the home – both of which are costly and messy jobs to undertake.
 Usually, this can be achieved with the implementation of soundproofing insulation/boards, whereas others prefer to implement the “cork” material into their wall designs because the material helps soak up the sound.
-Of course, renovations and remodelling jobs aren’t the only ways soundproofing an apartment can be undertaken.
+Of course, renovations and remodeling jobs aren’t the only ways soundproofing an apartment can be undertaken.